 You might have heard of other grammatical moods, like the conditional and interrogative moods.
 These moods exist in English, but unlike the three moods described above, they aren’t morphologically distinct.
 In other words, they aren’t created through specific word structures.
 The subjunctive, in contrast, requires that the verb be in its bare form.

-That’s not all the subjunctive mood requires.
-Notice how the first example above uses “were” instead of “was.”
-Using “were” indicates that the situation you’re describing is impossible—or at least that from your perspective, it seems impossible.
-In contrast, use “was” to describe situations that are possible and likely to happen:
+That’s not the only way the subjunctive differs from other moods.
+Notice how the first example in this article—“If I were a billionaire, I would rescue every stray cat”—uses were instead of was.
+Using were indicates that the situation you’re describing is impossible—or at least, from your perspective, it seems impossible.
+In contrast, sentences in the conditional mood use was to describe situations that are possible and likely to happen, as in this example:

 - If I was here earlier, I would have cleaned up.